-12 Ways to Help Students Overcome Challenging Behaviour
+12 De-Escalation Strategies to Help Your Student Overcome Their Challenging Behaviours

-A typical school day is filled with a range of stressors for our students from academic to social, emotional to physical and more.
+A typical school day is filled with a range of stressors for our students from academic, social, emotional, physical and so on.
 When any of these stressors outweigh the student's skills to cope, the student can exhibit challenging behaviours (also known as behaviours of concern).

-Challenging behaviour can be internalised (for example being withdrawn, non-compliant or inhibited) and/or externalised (for example aggressive, destructive or anti-social).
-Any behaviour that is perceived to be socially or culturally undesirable in a specific context by the person and/or the environment, and is of such an intensity, frequency or duration that it is detrimental, stressful or harmful for the person and/or the social environment is considered to be challenging behaviour.
-(Wolkorte, van Houwelingen & Kroezen, 2019).
+Challenging behaviour includes internalised (e.g. being withdrawn, non compliant, inhibited) and/or externalised (e.g. aggressive, destructive, anti-social) behaviour that is perceived to be socially or culturally undesirable in a specific context by the person and/or the environment, and is of such an intensity, frequency or duration that it is detrimental, stressful or harmful for the person and/or the social environment (Wolkorte, van Houwelingen & Kroezen, 2019).

 As educators we need to know how to effectively respond to challenging behaviours to safely defuse, redirect, and de-escalate the situation in the least disruptive manner.

-In the A-Z Challenging Behaviour Book Series the strategies to respond to a challenging situation are summarised by the 12 letter acronym DE-ESCALATION:
+In the A-Z Challenging Behaviour Book Series the strategies to respond to a challenging situation are summarised by the acronym DE-ESCALATION:

 • Display calm demeanour